tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 gave a talk about cell polarity and how it can be used to understand breaks of symmetry.

-Consider a morphogen gradient.
-How can it be "read" by cells?
+If one considers a morphogen gradient, how can it be "read" by cells?
 Further, how can this lead to coordinated cell orientations?
-Any solution will require some sort of process of comparison.
+Any solution will require some process of comparison.

 The talk then took a slight detour into physics.